 Your time is free today until we transfer you to the airport in time for your flight home.
 A range of options are available if you would like to extend your tour in Nepal.
 These include white water rafting on the Bhote Khosi river, one of the best one day rafting trips in the world, hikes and tours in the Kathmandu valley, or more extensive rafting or trekking tours.
 We can also arrange visits to Chitwan and Bardia National Parks in the lowland Terai region of Nepal.
 Please contact us for more information and ideas.

-OVERNIGHT: N/A MEALS: Breakfast EXTRAS: Extra day in Kathmandu - post-tour
+OVERNIGHT: N/A MEALS: Breakfast

 Included